andrusand/andrusand/README.md

-### Hi there! 👋
-My name is Andrus, welcome to my profile!
+### Hi!
+My name is Andrus, welcome to my profile!! 👋

 - 🏕️ Feel free to sit by the campfire and rest before moving on.
 - 🔭 I’m currently studying to become a Software (Java) Developer.
 - 💬 I'm also a Technnical Recruiter, so feel free to ask me anything about Recruitment and how Recruiters work.